property-transfer-affidavit property-transfer-affidavit

 Step by Step Guide to Complete the Form

-2. Identification Information.
-Fill in the necessary identification data.
-It typically includes the names and addresses of both the buyer and the seller.
+• Identification Information: Insert the needed identification information.
+Typically, it refers to the names and addresses of both the buyer and the seller.

-3. Property Details.
-Next, fill out the information regarding the property.
-Examples of required data include the property’s address, legal description, and the parcel number.
+• Property Details: Then go ahead and give the details about the property.
+Examples of this information may include the property’s address, legal description, and the parcel number.

 Common Mistakes to Avoid